Terms and Conditions

 13. International Airfares and Ticketing

 13.1 All flight bookings are subject to the carrier’s conditions of carriage.
-Cancellation and refund policies associated with airfares vary according to airfare terms and conditions and the relevant airline.
+Cancellation and refund policies associated with airfares vary according to airfare Terms & Conditions and the relevant airline.
 Aurora Expeditions sells airfares that have strict conditions when it comes to amendments, changes, and cancellations – many of which are non-changeable and non-refundable after the ticket has been issued.
 Please ask your agent about the fare conditions at the time of booking.
-Once you have departed Australia, we recommend you contact your travel agent or airline directly to make any changes to your ticketed flight bookings.
+Once you have departed your home country, we recommend you contact your travel agent or airline directly to make any changes to your ticketed flight bookings

 14. Authority of the Expedition Leader

-14.1 At all times, the decision of the Aurora Expeditions’ Leader or representative will be final on all matters likely to affect the safety and well-being of expedition members and the conduct of the expedition.
+14.1 At all times, the decision of the Aurora Expeditions’ Leader or representative will be final on all matters likely to affect the safety and well-being of expedition members, the well-being of communities and wildlife we visit, and the conduct of the expedition.
 This includes any decision that the Aurora Expeditions’ Leader may make about the passengers’ ongoing participation in the expedition or certain activities that comprise part of the expedition.
 If the passenger fails to comply with a decision made by the Aurora Expeditions’ Leader, or interferes with the well-being of the group, the Aurora Expeditions’ Leader reserves the right to terminate your participation in the expedition and to require you to leave the expedition immediately, with no right of refund and Aurora Expeditions will not be liable for any compensation, costs, damages or losses arising from such termination.

 15. Photographic Consent and Release, Privacy and Data Protection